hadiamasha/UE5.5-Survival-Game-demo-Student-Project/README.md

 Unreal Engine 5 survival game demo made as a final project
 # UE5 Survival Game Demo – Student Project

-This is a **very simple survival game demo** made entirely with **Unreal Engine 5 Blueprints** as part of a final-year software engineering project at Tel-Hai College.
+This is a ** simple survival game demo** made entirely with **Unreal Engine 5 Blueprints** as part of a final-year software engineering project at Tel-Hai College.

 ## 🎮 About the Project